sebastian89n/code-learning-hub/algorithms/README.md

 ### Characteristics

 - **Non-comparison Sort:** Counting Sort is a non-comparison based integer sorting algorithm.
 - **Stable Sort:** It preserves the relative order of equal elements, making it a stable sorting algorithm.
+However, it depends on the actual implementation.
 - **Efficient for Small Range of Numbers:** Counting Sort works best when the range of numbers in the input array (`k`) is not significantly greater than the number of elements (`n`) and when the input is relatively small.
 - **Linear Time Complexity:** Counting Sort achieves linear time complexity `O(n + k)` where `n` is the number of